Guille1899/Digit_recognition/README.md

 ## LeNet-5

-Convolutional Neural Networks is the standard architecture of a neural network designed for solving tasks associated with images (e.g., image classification).
+Convolutional Neural Networks is the standard architecture for solving tasks associated with images (e.g., image classification).
 Some of the well-known deep learning architectures for CNN are LeNet-5 (7 layers), GoogLeNet (22 layers), AlexNet (8 layers), VGG (16–19 layers), and ResNet (152 layers).

 For this project, we use LeNet-5, which has been successfully used on the MNIST dataset to identify handwritten-digit patterns.
-The LeNet-5 architecture is represented in the following image.
+The LeNet-5 architecture is presented in the following schema.

 ![screenshot](img/lenet.png)